Nita Forouhi: Education and early career

 Forouhi studied medicine at Newcastle University: she also completed an intercalated Bachelor of Medical Science (BMedSci) degree in immunology.
 She then trained in general medicine, and diabetes and endocrinology in Edinburgh, and gained her Membership of the Royal Colleges of Physicians of the United Kingdom (MRCP).
 She studied for a master's degree and a Doctor of Philosophy (PhD) degree at the London School of Hygiene & Tropical Medicine, having been awarded a Wellcome Training Fellowship.
 She completed her doctorate in 2000 with a thesis titled "The relationship between body fat distribution, insulin sensitivity and postprandial lipids in Europeans and South Asians: a cross-sectional study".

 Research

 Her research focuses on the connections between diet, nutrition and the risk of diabetes, obesity and related disorders.
 She appears often in British media discussing nutritional research and their relevance to health, and according to BMJ Confidential, "she is known for giving evidence based and balanced views" on such topics.

-Notable Cambridge scientists with whom Chatterjee has shared paper authorship include Stephen O’Rahilly, Nigel Unwin, Antonio Vidal-Puig, and Nick Wareham.
+Notable Cambridge scientists with whom she has shared paper authorship include Stephen O'Rahilly, Nigel Unwin, Antonio Vidal-Puig, and Nick Wareham.